-At all times during the course of the residency, the individual resident will have a variety of clinical and educational responsibilities, including research, teaching of medical students and resident colleagues, inpatient and outpatient care, operative cases, postoperative care, and medical documentation.
+At all times during the course of the surgical residency, the individual surgical resident will have a variety of clinical and educational responsibilities, including research, teaching of medical students and resident colleagues, inpatient and outpatient care, operative cases, postoperative care, and medical documentation.
 Each of these various clinical responsibilities will be integrated into a team-oriented approach to patient care and shared with a variety of individuals, including co-residents, the Chief Resident on the service and the patient's attending physician.
 In each instance, the individual resident's responsibility will be commensurate with the current level of clinical experience of the resident, the present working relationship with that attending surgeon, and the complexity of the patient's surgical illness.
 The individual surgical resident should always initiate the communication with both the Chief Resident and the surgical attending to assure involvement and input from all responsible parties.
 Ongoing communication between these individuals is the key to optimum patient care.

-Residents of all levels will be expected to assume significant responsibility for perioperative care of patients, which is vital for the personal growth and maturation of the individual resident into a competent physician and surgeon.
-To conduct time appropriately on this service, there is no official "starting time" each morning, but each resident should arrive in time to see ALL patients, before clinical or surgical duties begin.
+JUNIOR RESIDENTS: First, second and third year residents will be expected to assume significant responsibility for perioperative care of patients, which is vital for the personal growth and maturation of the individual resident into a competent physician and surgeon.
+To conduct time appropriately on this service, there is no official "starting time' each morning, but each resident should arrive in time to see ALL patients, before clinical or surgical duties begin.
 A progress note should be recorded in a timely fashion.

-OPERATING ROOM DUTIES: The resident should always be in the OR before the arrival of the patient and before the attending in order to set up the case and to be available for questions from the team.
+OPERATING ROOM DUTIES: The resident should always be promptly available when their patient is taken into the operating room.
 For mid-morning and cases later in the day, it is advisable to check the operating room schedule for cancellations and for cases moved forward.
 Should the resident be detained on another case, or for some other cause is unable to scrub on his/her assigned case, he/she should immediately notify the patient's attending, and simultaneously contact the Chief Resident for provision of alternate resident coverage.
-Before the patient enters the operating room, the resident should have relevant imaging loaded, confirm equipment availability, assist with patient positioning, and be present for consultation with the anesthesiologist during the induction of anesthesia.
+When the patient enters the operating room, the resident should be present to load relevant imaging, confirm equipment availability, assist with patient positioning, and to be present for consultation with the anesthesiologist during the induction of anesthesia.
 The resident should oversee and direct the prepping and draping of the operative field.
 The resident is responsible for notifying the Chief Resident of all surgical cases added to the schedule during the week.